Mayboyzz/Wander-Home/README.md

 ## Backend setup

+In the `backend` folder:
+- Run `npm install`
-In the `backend` folder, run `npm install` create a `.env` file that will be used to define your environment variables.
+- Create a `.env` file that will be used to define your environment variables.

-Populate the `.env` file based on the example below:
+- Populate the `.env` file based on the example below:

 ```plaintext
 PORT=8000